-Texture, flavor, creamy and make-ahead easy, Lemon-Dijon Asparagus and Pea Macaroni Salad is packed with spring veggies and is a welcomed summer and spring pasta salad at picnics, BBQs and potlucks.
-This recipe comes together in about 30 minutes, is a community favorite!
+Texture, flavor, creamy and make-ahead easy, Lemon-Dijon Asparagus and Pea Macaroni Salad is packed with veggies and is a welcomed summer and spring pasta salad at picnics, BBQs and potlucks.
+Cooking the pasta, then blanching the asparagus and peas in one pot means clean up’s a snap!
+This recipe comes together in about 30 minutes, and is a community favorite.

 A Perfect Picnic Asparagus Pasta Salad